 Winner: Fiberglass poles beat aluminum as rust free alternative.
 Corrosion can be one of the cons of aluminum, but it isn’t typically a terrible disadvantage.

 Do aluminium tent poles bend?

-Yes, if there is too much force applied to aluminum tent poles then they will bend.
+If there is too much force applied to aluminum poles then the poles will bend.
 Fiberglass instead will splinter or crack.
-It’s definitely easier to repair a bent tent pole than a cracked one.
+Splinters from fiberglass poles can definitely feel a bit dangerous.
+It’s certainly easier to repair a bent pole than a cracked one.

 - Very light

 - Robust in strong winds and cold weather